utikpuhlik/minimum/README.md

 ## Project helps to solve data analysis tasks for <a href="https://adgame.vse.cz/">AdGame</a> with python.

 ### How to use?
+* pip install -r requirements.txt
-Buy x10 demographics data and merge it to one file -> Input this file into "Input Cell" -> run and enjoy :)
+* Buy x10 demographics data and merge it to one file -> Input this file into "Input Cell" -> run main.py and enjoy :)

 ![image](https://user-images.githubusercontent.com/85949628/175896468-3452c0ec-7e43-4344-a6f0-2b334bfe5336.png)